SIMPLE: A Gradient Estimator for $k$-Subset Sampling: Related Work

 \section{Related Work}

 There is a large body of work on gradient estimation for categorical random variables. \citet{maddison2017concrete, jang2017categorical} propose the Gumbel-softmax distribution (named the concrete distribution by the former) to relax categorical random variables.
 For more complex distributions, such as the $k$-subset distribution which we are concerned with in this paper, existing approaches either use the straight-through and score function estimators or propose tailor-made relaxations (see for instance \cite{kim2016exact,chen2018learning,grover2019stochastic}).
 We directly compare to the score function and straight-through estimator as well as the tailored relaxations of ~\cite{chen2018learning,grover2019stochastic} and show that we are competitive and obtain a lower bias and/or variance than these other estimators. \citet{tucker2017rebar, grathwohl2017backpropagation} develop parameterized control variates based on continuous relaxations for the score-function estimator.
 Lastly, \citet{paulus2020gradient} offers a comprehensible work on relaxed gradient estimators, deriving several extensions of the softmax trick.
+All of the above works, ours included, assume the independence of the selected items, beyond there being $k$ of them.
+That is with the exception of \cite{paulus2020gradient} which make use of a relaxation using pairwise embeddings, but do not make their code available.
+We leave that to future work.

 A related line of work has developed and analyzed sparse variants of the softmax function, motivated by their potential computational and statistical advantages.
 Representative examples are \cite{blondel2020learning,peters2019sparse,correia2019adaptively,martins2016softmax}.
 SparseMAP~\citep{Niculae2018SparseMAPDS} has been proposed in the context of structured prediction and latent variable models, also replacing the softmax with a sparser distribution.
 LP-SparseMAP~\citep{Niculae2020LPSparseMAPDR} is an extension that uses a relaxation of the optimization problem rather than a MAP solver.
 Sparsity can also be exploited for efficient marginal inference in latent variable models~\citep{correia2020efficient}.
-Contrary to our work, however, these methods cannot control the sparsity level exactly through a $k$-subset constraint and do not guarantee to output a sparse probability vector.
-In addition, we aim at applications where discrete samples in the forward pass are required such as Learning to Explain.
+Contrary to our work, they cannot control the sparsity level exactly through a $k$-subset constraint or guarantee a sparse output.
+Also, we aim at cases where samples in the forward pass are required.